 - The Pinacoteca di Brera has a collection of paintings dating from the Middle Ages to the Romantic period in a stunning neoclassic building.

 The food in Italy is some of the best I have ever had.
 In Milan, the restaurant scene is diverse.
-You can find establishments serving all types of international cuisines.
+You can find establishments serving all types of international cuisine.
 While you are visiting Milan, you should also try its local traditional dishes like Risotto alla Milanese, Ossobuco, Cassoeula, and Cotoletta alla Milanese.
 Don’t forget to leave some room for gelato.

 Milan is known to have some of the best nightlife in Europe.
 Whether you prefer bars, discos, or something more casual, there are plenty of options.
 Start the evening with “aperitivo” which is the happy hour custom of a drink or two accompanied by tasty snacks.
 (Locals say the aperitivo was invented here.)

 Most bars will stay open until midnight or later.
 Discos, some of which don’t even open until 11 p.m., stay open until the very wee hours.
 Find suggestions on the best bars, nightclubs, discos, and more here.

 Milan is a fantastic city to explore, but there are plenty of exciting day trips that you can take from there too.
 With its convenient location and transportation connections, you can easily hop on a train and explore some of Italy’s best attractions.

 For example, you can visit the stunning resort area of Lake Como, which is a popular destination for the rich and famous.
 You can catch a local train from either the Central station or Cordusio station to get there.

 If you’re a foodie, you won’t want to miss out on Bologna, the food capital of Italy.
 It’s only an hour and 15 minutes away by train, so you can easily indulge in some delicious Italian cuisine.